 - Individuals and Interactions Over Process and Tools

-The original Agile Manifesto creators saw traditional Waterfall-style methods as overly bureaucratic that took out the intrinsically creative human element to projects.
+The creators of the Agile Manifesto saw traditional Waterfall-style methods as bureaucratic, removing the creative human element to projects.
 Tools and processes cannot respond to changes, people do.
-By focusing on people more than the tools they use, teams can build a more fluid, adaptable and collaborative team that brings out the best of each person.
+By focusing on people more than the tools, teams can build a fluid, adaptable, and collaborative team that brings out the best of each person.